hgcl/clara-le/pages/posts/12-culinary-experiments.md

 I love trying out new recipes—especially the ones that are about creating things that you usually buy.
 This week, I baked some sourdough croissants.
 For a first time, it wasn't too bad: not airy, but not dense either, a bit too buttery, but so satisfying.
 Robin and I had some plain croissants for breakfast, but we also tried a grilled cheese version which was deliciously decadent.

-Another recipe I tried this week are those <a href="/recipes/vegetarian-polish-cabbage-rolls">vegetarian Polish cabbage rolls</a>.
+Another recipe I tried this week are those [vegetarian Polish cabbage rolls](/recipes/vegetarian-polish-cabbage-rolls).
 It is not easy finding out winter dishes that are seasonal and that make me excited.
 These rolls did the job perfectly.

 <Comment>
   They also exist in Germany as <em>Kohlrouladen</em>, but I stumbled upon the